 Our faculty and staff are a group of exceptionally talented experts in their field.
 Rhode Island Hospital is a Level I Trauma Center—the only one in the State—and is a state-of-the art medical center with one of the largest emergency rooms in the country.
-It is an integral part of a greater Health System, Lifespan, which also include Hasbro Children’s Hospital, The Miriam Hospital, Newport Hospital, Bradley Hospital, Lifespan Cancer Institute, as well as other ancillary facilities.
+It is an integral part of a greater Health System, Lifespan, which also includes Hasbro Children’s Hospital, The Miriam Hospital, Newport Hospital, Bradley Hospital, Lifespan Cancer Institute, as well as other ancillary facilities.

 The mission of our Department is to provide the most advanced and compassionate care to our patients, to train future leaders in neurosurgery, and to advance our field through research and innovation.
 We have outstanding surgical experts in every subspecialty area in neurosurgery, including cerebrovascular and skull base surgery, brain tumors, epilepsy surgery, spinal surgery, peripheral nerve surgery, pituitary tumor surgery, functional neurosurgery, stereotactic radiosurgery, neuro-trauma and critical care, pediatric neurosurgery, minimally invasive endoscopic spine and skull base surgery, and surgery for CSF disorders of the brain and spine.
-These experts are part of larger multidisciplinary centers such as Comprehensive Stroke Center, Comprehensive Spine Center, Comprehensive Brain Tumor Center and Comprehensive Movement Disorders Center to just name a few.
+These experts are part of larger multidisciplinary Centers such as Comprehensive Stroke Center, Norman Prince Spine Institute, Comprehensive Brain Tumor Center and Comprehensive Movement Disorders Center to just name a few.
 Our Department is also privileged to have a dedicated Neuroscience Floor, which houses an 18-bed Neuro-Intensive Care Unit with highly specialized physician and nursing teams.
 We also have a dedicated Spine Floor, with specialized nursing staff, where we care for our patients with whole spectrum of spinal disorders.

 We are also fortunate to be a part of the Norman Prince Neuroscience Institute (NPNI) which was founded in 2010 with $15M gift from Prince Family of Rhode Island.
 Our Departments of Neurology and Psychiatry are included under its umbrella as well.
 NPNI, in partnership with Brown University and other leading institutions in Rhode Island, is dedicated to advancing neurosciences and reducing suffering from disorders of the nervous system, with a goal of becoming a leader in applying advanced neuroscience to integrated clinical care.

-As Chairman of the Department, my ultimate goal has been and still is, to establish the best neurosurgery program in North America, with excellence in patient care, research, education and biomedical innovation.
+As Chairman of the Department, my ultimate goal has been—and still is—to establish the best neurosurgery program in North America, with excellence in patient care, research, education and biomedical innovation.

 Ziya L. Gokaslan, MD, FAANS, FACS

-Gus Stoll, MD Professor and Chair
+Julius Stoll, MD Professor and Chair

 Department of Neurosurgery